shaonidutta/Hackmap/README.md

 - Update the README.md with details of changes if applicable
 - The PR should work in all environments (Windows, macOS, Linux)

+## Project Assumptions

+The HackMap project is built on several key assumptions that guide its design and implementation:

+1. **Authentication**: Users must be authenticated to access most API endpoints
+2. **Organizer Separation**: A user cannot be both an organizer and a participant in the same hackathon
+3. **Team Membership**: Users can be members of multiple teams, but only one team per hackathon
+4. **Email Delivery**: Email delivery is not guaranteed and the system will continue to function even if emails fail to send
+5. **Database Integrity**: The database maintains referential integrity through foreign key constraints
+6. **Client-Side Validation**: While the server performs validation, client-side validation is also expected
+7. **Stateless API**: The API is designed to be stateless, with all necessary information included in each request
+8. **Notification System**: Notifications are stored in the database and can be retrieved by users
+9. **Email Configuration**: Email configuration is optional and the system will work without it

+## Email Notification System

+The application includes an email notification system for team invitations:

+1. **Implementation**: Uses nodemailer with Gmail SMTP for sending emails
+2. **Fallback Mechanism**: If email credentials are not provided, falls back to logging emails to console
+3. **Email Templates**: HTML templates for professional-looking emails
+4. **Triggered Events**: Emails are sent when:
+   - A user is invited to join a team

+To configure email notifications:
+- For Gmail: Set `EMAIL_USERNAME`, `EMAIL_PASSWORD`, and `EMAIL_FROM_NAME` in .env
+- For other SMTP servers: Set `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER`, `EMAIL_PASS`, and `EMAIL_FROM`

 ## Frequently Asked Questions

 ### General